Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                if possible.
                                Default: `256k` in case of IoT Hub messages, `0` otherwise.
+      --mts, --messagetimestamp, --MessageTimestamp=VALUE
+                             The value to set as as the timestamp property of messages during encoding (if the encoding
+                               supports writing message timestamps).
+                               Allowed values:
+                                   `PublishTime`
+                                   `CurrentTimeUtc`
+                               Default: `PublishTime` to use the subscription
+                               notification publish timestamp if available.
       --npd, --maxnodesperdataset, --MaxNodesPerDataSet=VALUE
                              Maximum number of nodes within a Subscription.
                                When there are more nodes configured for a data